donovanr/wemcell_example_cube_frank/README.md

 ## Clone this repository and run the simulation

-- move to wherever you wan to store this project
+- move to wherever you want to store this project
    - `git clone https://github.com/donovanr/wemcell_example_cube.git`
 - change into the directory of the new project
    - `cd wemcell_example_cube`
-- set the environment
-   - `./env.sh`
-      - if you installed WESTPA do somewhere other than `~/westpa`, change the relevant line in `env.sh`
-- intialize the WE simulation
-   - `./init.sh`
-- run the WE simulation
+- submit the job to the queue
-   - `./run.sh`
+   - `qsub submit_job.pbs`
-- with the default settings, it should take 5-10 minutes to run the simulation.
+- with the default settings, it should take 10 minutes to run the simulation.

 ## Plot output